Automated Insulin Delivery Systems (AIDS)

 • A CGM device

-Here are the current systems available (April 2022):
+Here are the current commercially available systems available (November 2023):

-All AIDS have pros and cons which we will get into shortly, however, they operate similarly.
+All AID systems have pros and cons, which we will get into shortly, however, they operate similarly.

 • If the glucose level is predicted to rise above the target level, the algorithm calculates how much extra insulin is required to stop the glucose in its tracks.
 It gives extra insulin by increasing the pump basal rate or delivering an automatic correction bolus.

-• If the glucose level is predicted to fall below the target level or to hypoglycaemia, the algorithm slows down the basal rate or stops insulin delivery.
+• If the glucose level is predicted to fall below the target level or into hypoglycaemia, the algorithm slows down the basal rate or stops insulin delivery.

 • The user must enter all carbohydrates eaten and deliver a food bolus for the carbs.
-AIDS are not yet clever enough to allow eating without food bolus insulin.
+AID systems are not yet clever enough to allow eating without food bolus insulin.
 So the foundations of three balanced meals, accurate carbohydrate counting and delivering food insulin 10-20 minutes before eating still apply!

 A picture paints a thousand words.